benwzj/benwzj.github.io/_posts/2024-03-20-css-tailwind.md

 - It have **peer** concept:
 When you need to style an element based on the state of a sibling element, mark the sibling with the peer class, and use peer-* modifiers like peer-invalid to style the target element

-### Some Cases
-- Responsive Design:
+#### Responsive Design
-  - prefix the utility with the breakpoint name, followed by the `:` character
+Prefix the utility with the breakpoint name, followed by the `:` character.
 ```html
 <!-- Width of 16 by default, 32 on medium screens, and 48 on large screens -->
 <img class="w-16 md:w-32 lg:w-48" src="...">
 ```

-  - If you’d like to apply a utility only when a specific breakpoint range is active, stack a responsive modifier like md with a max-* modifier to limit that style to a specific range
+If you’d like to apply a utility only when a specific breakpoint range is active, stack a responsive modifier like `md` with a `max-*` modifier to limit that style to a specific range

+### Some Usage Cases

 - `space-y-8`, this class can work as a **container** class which can make the items inside have 8 space between each other in `y` axle.
 - `line-clamp-3`, this class allow 3 text lines to show in side it. `truncate`, allow 1 text line inside it.
 - Show Gradient Color: `bg-gradient-to-r from-indigo-500 via-purple-500 to-pink-500`.